Chandrika Krishnamurthy Tandon

 A former partner of McKinsey and Company, Ms. Tandon founded and chairs her advisory and investment firm, Tandon Capital Associates, focusing on measurable transformation of institutions to achieve excellence.
 Additionally, she oversees the Krishnamurthy Tandon Foundation and Soul Chants Music, a nonprofit music label.

-Ms. Tandon is also an ardent supporter of the arts and is a composer and vocalist.
-She is on the Board of Directors of Lincoln Center for the Performing Arts and the Berklee School of Music’s President’s Council.
+As a composer and vocalist herself, Ms. Tandon is an ardent supporter of the arts.
 She has produced several albums, of which Soul Call was nominated for a Grammy award.
 Her “limpid, serene voice” (The New York Times) has filled major venues around the world.
-Ms. Tandon staged her most recent album’s world premiere, Shivoham - The Quest, at the John F. Kennedy Center for the Performing Arts.
+Ms. Tandon staged her most recent album’s world premiere, Shivoham - The Quest, at the John F. Kennedy Center for the Performing Arts and is currently working on a new album.
+She has also served on the Board of Directors of Lincoln Center for the Performing Arts and the Berklee School of Music’s President’s Council.